vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-06-php-error-handlers.md

 tags: php
 ---

-What do we do with uncaught `Throwable`s in PHP 7?
-Following things come to mind:
+When it comes to handling uncaught `Throwables` in PHP 7, there are a few things to consider:

-- Ideally we would like only one handler defined
+- It's best to have only one handler defined
-- The handler should be stateful, i.e. we should be able to capture something like `LoggerInterface` in it
+- The handler should be stateful, meaning it should be able to capture something like a `LoggerInterface`
-- The additional handler should't hide code location, i.e. in logs we should not see the file and line of the handler, but the previous hop in the stack trace
+- The additional handler shouldn't hide the code location, meaning that in logs, we should see the file and line of the previous hop in the stack trace, not the handler's
-- Registration of handlers should be trivial
+- Registering handlers should be simple and straightforward

-One implementation that satisfies these criteria is the following.
-For an error handler we get
+Here's an example of an implementation that meets these criteria:

 ```
 class ErrorHandler implements GenericHandler